-The ISO5851-Q1 supports both bipolar and unipolar power supply with active Miller clamp.
+The ISO5452 device supports both bipolar and unipolar power supply with active Miller clamp.

-For operation with bipolar supplies, the IGBT is turned off with a negative voltage on its gate with respect to its emitter.
-This prevents the IGBT from unintentionally turning on because of current induced from its collector to its gate due to Miller effect.
-In this condition it is not necessary to connect CLAMP output of the gate driver to the IGBT gate, but connecting CLAMP output of the gate driver to the IGBT gate is also not an issue.
-Typical values of V{CC2} and V{EE2} for bipolar operation are 15 V and -8 V with respect to GND2.
+For operation with bipolar supplies, the IGBT is turned off with a negative voltage on the gate with respect to the emitter.
+This prevents the IGBT from unintentionally turning on because of current induced from the collector to the gate because Miller effect.
+In this condition connecting the CLAMP output of the gate driver to the IGBT gate is not necessary, but connecting the CLAMP output of the gate driver to the IGBT gate is also not an issue.
+Typical values of $V{CC2}$ and $V{EE2}$ for bipolar operation are 15 V and -8 V with respect to GND2.

-For operation with unipolar supply, typically, V{CC2} is connected to 15-V with respect to GND2, and V{EE2} is connected to GND2.
-In this use case, the IGBT can turn-on due to additional charge from IGBT Miller capacitance caused by a high voltage slew rate transition on the IGBT collector.
-To prevent IGBT to turn on, the CLAMP pin is connected to IGBT gate and Miller current is sinked through a low impedance CLAMP transistor.
+For operation with unipolar supply, typically, $V{CC2}$ is connected to 15 V with respect to GND2, and $V{EE2}$ is connected to GND2.
+In this use case, the IGBT can turn on because of additional charge from IGBT Miller capacitance caused by a high-voltage slew-rate transition on the IGBT collector.
+To prevent IGBT from turning on, the CLAMP pin is connected to IGBT gate and Miller current is sinked through a low-impedance CLAMP transistor.

-Miller CLAMP is designed for Miller current up to 2 A. When the IGBT is turned-off and the gate voltage transitions below 2 V the CLAMP current output is activated.
+Miller CLAMP is designed for miller current up to 2 A. When the IGBT is turned off and the gate voltage transitions below 2 V and the CLAMP current output is activated.

-9.3.2 Active Output Pulldown
+9.3.2 Active Output Pull-down

-The active output pulldown feature ensures that the IGBT gate OUT is clamped to V{EE2} to ensure safe IGBT off-state when the output side is not connected to the power supply.
+The active output pulldown feature ensures that the IGBT gate OUTH/L is clamped to $V{EE2}$ to ensure safe IGBT off-state, when the output side is not connected to the power supply.

-9.3.3 Undervoltage Lockout (UVLO) With Ready (RDY) Pin Indication Output
+9.3.3 Undervoltage Lockout (UVLO) with Ready (RDY) Pin Indication Output

 Undervoltage lockout (UVLO) ensures correct switching of IGBT.
-The IGBT is turned-off, if the supply V{CC1} drops below $V{IT-(UVLO1)}$, irrespective of IN+, IN- and RST input till V{CC1} goes above $V{IT+(UVLO1)}$.
+The IGBT is turned off, if the supply $V{CC1}$ drops below $V{IT-(UVLO1)}$ , irrespective of IN+, IN- and RST input until $V{CC1}$ goes above $V{IT+(UVLO1)}$ .

-In similar manner, the IGBT is turned-off, if the supply V{CC2} drops below $V{IT-(UVLO2)}$, irrespective of IN+, IN- and RST input till V{CC2} goes above $V{IT+(UVLO2)}$.
+In similar manner, the IGBT is turned off if the supply $V{CC2}$ drops below $V{IT-(UVLO2)}$ , irrespective of IN+, IN- and RST input till $V{CC2}$ goes above $V{IT+(UVLO2)}$ .

-Ready (RDY) pin indicates status of input and output side Under Voltage Lock-Out (UVLO) internal protection feature.
-If either side of device have insufficient supply (V{CC1} or V{CC2}), the RDY pin output goes low; otherwise, RDY pin output is high.
-RDY pin also serves as an indication to the micro-controller that the device is ready for operation.
+The RDY pin indicates status of input and output side UVLO internal protection feature.
+If either side of device have insufficient supply ( $V{CC1}$ or $V{CC2}$ ), the RDY pin output goes low; otherwise, RDY pin output is high.
+The RDY pin also serves as an indication to the micro-controller that the device is ready for operation.

-9.3.4 Fault (FLT) and Reset (RST)
+9.3.4 Soft Turn-Off, Fault (FLT) and Reset (RST)